-3 General Thermodynamics for
+INME 4045 3 General Thermodynamics for

-Engineers

-3 Elective in Mathematics
+MATE or INGE 3 Engineers Elective in Mathematics

-1 Electric Machines
+4XXX INEL 4406 1 Electric Machines Laboratory

-6 Electrical Engineering Depth
+INEL 6 Electrical Engineering Depth

 Electives

-3 Sociohumanistic Elective
+ELECTIVE 3 Sociohumanistic Elective

 16

-1 6 3

-INEL 6 Electrical Engineering Depth
+First Semester INEL 6 Electrical Engineering Depth Electives ELECTIVES ELECTIVES 6 3 Sociohumanistic Electives Free Elective 15

-Electives

-ELECTIVES 6 Sociohumanistic Electives

-ELECTIVES 3 Free Elective

-INEL 3 Electrical Engineering Depth
+INEL --- 3 Electrical Engineering Depth

-Electives

 INEL 5195 3 Design Project in Electrical

 Engineering

 ELECTIVES 6 Sociohumanistic

-Electives

 ELECTIVES 6 Free Electives

-18

-- \ Refer to the Academic Regulations section for information on Advanced Placement. - \\ Requirements for the BSEE degree include twenty-five (25) credit hours of TECHNICAL ELECTIVES.
+Refer to the Academic Regulations section for information on Advanced Placement.

+- Requirements for the BSEE degree include twenty-five (25) credit hours of TECHNICAL ELECTIVES.
 Course selection will be made by the student with the advisor's approval and will include 10 credits in Breadth Electives and 15 credits in Depth Electives.
 Students are responsible for visiting their academic advisors in order to define and select the Breadth and Depth electives.
-In terms of the Depth Electives, each student is required to accomplish the requisites for at least, one (1) of the areas of emphasis: There are five (5) possible areas of emphasis for the BSEE degree: Applied Electromagnetics, Control Systems, Communications and Signal Processing, Electronics, and Power Engineering Systems. - \\\ Fifteen (15) credit hours of Sociohumanistic electives to be selected from the official list approved by the Engineering Faculty. - \\\\Elective in Mathematics to be chosen from: Numerical Analysis (MATE 4061 or INGE 4035), Linear Algebra (MATE 4031) or Complex Variables (MATE 4010).
+In terms of the Depth Electives, each student is required to accomplish the requisites for at least, one (1) of the areas of emphasis: There are five (5) possible areas of emphasis for the BSEE degree: Applied Electromagnetics, Control Systems, Communications and Signal Processing, Electronics, and Power Engineering Systems. - Fifteen (15) credit hours of Sociohumanistic electives to be selected from the official list approved by the Engineering Faculty. - Elective in Mathematics to be chosen from: Numerical Analysis (MATE 4061 or INGE 4035), Linear Algebra (MATE 4031) or Complex Variables (MATE 4010). - ^ Choose from the following courses: INGL 3191, INGL 3202 or INGL 3209.